-People arrested by the 14 law enforcement agencies in Travis County are generally booked into the Travis County jail.
-Black individuals account for about 21% of people booked into jail, but only 8% of Travis County’s adult population, which indicates a high level of disproportionate representation and a disproportionality ratio of 2.6.
+People arrested by the 16 law enforcement agencies in Travis County are generally booked into the Travis County jail.
+Black residents account for 23% of people booked into jail, but only 8% of Travis County’s adult population, which indicates a high level of disproportionate representation and a disproportionality ratio of 2.8.
 This level of disproportionality has been relatively constant over time.

 Disproportionality ratios are classified as follows: Comparable Representation (rates under 1.50), Moderate Disproportion (rates between 1.50-2.49), High Disproportion (rates between 2.50-3.49), and Extreme Disproportion (rates of 3.50 and over).

 Black students are 7.1 times more likely than Whites and 1.7 times more likely than Hispanics to be removed from Austin Independent School District classrooms to Disciplinary Alternative Education Programs (DAEP).
 African-American students are moderately over-represented in DAEP placements.